 Scientifically named Carica

-The papaya is a large tree-like plant, which grows in the tropical regions and is cultivated for its fruits and latex papain, an enzyme that is used in the food industry; it grows from a single stem, 5 to 10 m tall, with spiral like arrangement of leaves at the top of the trunk
+The papaya is a large tree-like plant, which grows in the tropical regions where it is cultivated for its fruits and latex papain, an enzyme used in the food industry.
+The papaya grows from a single stem, 5 to 10 m tall with spiral like arrangement of leaves at the top of the trunk

 More Health Benefits from Papaya